OSGeo/OSGeoLive-doc/overview/spatialite_overview.rst

 SpatiaLite is an SQLite_ database engine with spatial functions added.

-SQLite is a popular DBMS, simple, robust, easy to use and really lightweight each SQLite database is simply a file; you can freely copy it, compress it, send it on a LAN or WEB with no complication at all.
+SQLite is a popular DBMS, simple, robust, easy to use and really lightweight.
+Each SQLite database is simply a file; you can freely copy it, compress it, send it on a LAN or WEB with no complication at all.

-They are also portables; the same database file will work on Windows, Linux, MacOs etc.
+The files are also portable; the same database file will work on Windows, Linux, MacOs etc.

 .. _SQLite: http://www.sqlite.org/